hmbashar/advanced-videos-feed-for-elementor/readme.txt

 = Which video platforms are supported? =

-The plugin currently supports YouTube and Vimeo platforms.
+The plugin currently supports YouTube.
+Vimeo and other platforms will be supported in future updates.

 = Is this plugin compatible with the latest Elementor version? =